-The Department of Physics and Astronomy at Millikin University was staffed for the 2008-2009 AY by two full-time Assistant Professors, Eric Martell (chair) and Casey Watson, as well as one adjunct who taught Astronomy labs and helped support the program, John Werner and one former student who stepped in to assist with one course during the spring semester, Matt Dahlman.
-Eric Martell was on medical leave for the majority of the Spring 2009 semester, during which time Casey Watson served as interim chair.
-Both faculty frequently carry overloads, although that has been moderated somewhat by combining the labs for the two introductory sequences, which reduced the number of sections the department needs to offer.
+The Department of Physics and Astronomy at Millikin University was staffed for the 2010-2011 AY by two full-time Assistant Professors, Eric Martell (chair) and Casey Watson.
+Dr. Martell received tenure and promotion during 2010-2011, and Dr. Watson will apply for the same during 2011-2012.
+Both faculty frequently carry overloads.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.
-The department is also in the process of submitting a grant proposal designed to upgrade our astronomy/astrophotography equipment to enhance education, research, and outreach.

 The number of students who are physics majors has grown significantly over the past three years.
 As of Fall 2004, there was one sophomore and three freshmen physics majors.
-During the 2008-2009 year, we graduated two students, Jenni Peterson, who will be beginning an internship in surgical sales this summer (after a competitive process in which only 10 out of 230 applicants were hired), and Stephen Kohaus, who is preparing for the first in a series of actuarial exams.
-In Fall 2009, we expect to have two seniors, two juniors, five sophomores, and six to seven freshmen enrolled as physics majors.
+During the 2010-2011 year, we graduated three students, Bill Kersten, Kevin McNelly, and Justin Williams.
+In Fall 2011, we expect to have one senior, five juniors, four sophomores, and six to seven freshmen enrolled as physics majors.